openmrv/MRV/Formatted/Modules_2/change_detection_landtrendr_v3.md

 ---
 title: LandTrendr
-summary: This tutorial will walk you through the LandTrendr algorithm in Google Earth Engine for change detection.
-You will learn how to identify real change in land cover, choose best fitting parameters, and implement LandTrendr disturbance mapping scripts through a graphical user interface.
+summary: This tutorial introduces the LandTrendr algorithms which were originally developed for detecting change in forest cover using time-series Landsat imagery.
+In this tutorial, you will learn how to identify real change in land cover, to choose best fitting parameters, and to implement LandTrendr disturbance mapping scripts through a graphical user interface.
 Examples are demonstrated for the countries of Mozambique, Cambodia, and Colombia
 author: Robert E Kennedy
 creation date: January, 2021
 language: English